consbio/mbgl-renderer/README.md

 On a server, in addition to build tools, you need to install a GL environment.

-We are currently working on defining a Dockerfile for this package to aid in setting it up.

 ## Usage

 ### NodeJS API: